oterrab/portfolio-projects/README.md

-# Learning Programming and Data Science
+# Portifolio Projects to Learn Programming and Data Science

 These will be my forays into learning techniques for data science.
 I'll track my projects here with a quick note on what each project does.